Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Mistake #5: Using Dull Blades Too Long

-Replace cartridge blades every 5-7 shaves.
-Less tugging equals less irritation.
+Replace cartridge blades every 5–7 shaves.
+Less tugging means less irritation and fewer bumps.

 When Shaving Isn't Working: Alternatives